zer0and1/django-reactjs-boilerplate/README.md

 # Django ReactJS Boilerplate

-This repository was used for my slides at the
+This repository was used for my talk at the
 [Python User Group Singapore March Meetup 2016](http://www.meetup.com/Singapore-Python-User-Group/events/229113409/)

 The goal is to show how you can use ReactJS in your existing Django apps